Modeling the Risk of In-Person Instruction during the COVID-19 Pandemic: Introduction

 \subsection{Contributions to the University}

 Our modeling framework and analysis guided decision makers at the University in planning for the difficult task of resuming normal teaching operations for the Fall 2021 semester.
 We used our framework to recommend an implementable classroom configuration that allowed classes to meet in full density while ensuring safety for students and instructors.
+The classroom policies that we recommended, namely mandatory masking with no distancing or additional ventilation requirements, sufficiently prevented COVID-19 transmission in classrooms.
+Our retrospective analyses (including contact tracing of COVID-positive students and employees, adaptive testing of students in classrooms with positive cases, and genetic sequencing of viral samples) at the end of the semester found that student travel and social events were much more influential drivers of COVID-19 spread on campus compared to classroom transmission \citep{track_transmission_webarchive}.

 We also communicated our modeling approach with transparency and rigor through published analyses and town hall meetings \citep{fall2021_classroom_modeling_report,faculty_townhall}.
+Prior to the start of the Fall 2021 semester, many in the community expressed concern about the safety of in-person classes.
+In August 2021, the University Chapter of the American Association of University Professors expressed in a letter to the University President concerns about the risk of teaching in person due to the increased transmissibility of the Delta variant \citep{AAUP_letter}.
+During a faculty and staff town hall the same month, multiple questions were asked about the risk of transmission from teaching class and holding office hours, masking in classrooms, and the efficacy of vaccines against the Delta variant \citep{faculty_townhall}.
+In addition, multiple faculty members emphasized that the University needed to be more transparent about how classroom safety was assessed \citep{faculty_letters}.

+We developed and communicated our modeling framework to reassure the community that in-person instruction was safe using transparent, data-driven methods.
 As a result, the university was able to more effectively communicate and inform instructors, teaching assistants, students, and the broader community that returning to normal teaching operations had minimal risk.

-The classroom policies that we recommended, namely mandatory masking with no distancing or additional ventilation requirements, sufficiently prevented COVID-19 transmission in classrooms.
-Our retrospective analyses (including contact tracing of COVID-positive students and employees, adaptive testing of students in classrooms with positive cases, and genetic sequencing of viral samples) at the end of the semester found that student travel and social events were much more influential drivers of COVID-19 spread on campus compared to classroom transmission \citep{track_transmission_webarchive}.

 Beyond classrooms, we also used our modeling framework to evaluate the risk of holding and attending other university events, such as Homecoming, concerts, holiday events, sporting events, and graduation.
 These analyses informed executive-level decisions on which events to hold throughout the Fall 2021 semester.
 As a result, we found our modeling approach to be useful for evaluating the risk of virus transmission in many indoor settings.